White House

 Description

-I propose a collaborative interactive painting installation and performance called White House.
+A participatory, collaborative painting installation and performance called White House.

-Found/discarded household objects and furniture will be sourced from the streets in New York City and wrapped in primed canvas.
-They will be arranged showroom style in the gallery space.
+Found/discarded household objects and furniture will be sourced from the streets of New York City, wrapped in primed canvas, and arranged showroom-style in the gallery space.
 Canvas and bond paper will be draped on the walls.
-Acrylic paint in plastic tubs and brushes will be placed around the space and the audience will be invited to paint anything on the white surfaces over several weeks.
+Acrylic paint in plastic tubs and brushes will be placed around the space.

-The artist will inhabit the space dressed in a primed canvas wearable, will ask the audience to paint on them, but also will replenish the paint, clean the brushes, and help the audience.
+The artist will inhabit the space dressed in a primed canvas wearable to replenish the paint, clean the brushes, and help the participants.

-Several primed canvas wearables will be available for the audience to wear and can be painted on.
-Alternatively, the artist will invite the audience to wear voluntary clothes protection ponchos/coveralls, gloves, and shoe covers.
+Several primed canvas wearables will be available for the participants to wear and paint on.
+Alternatively, the artist will invite the audience to wear protective clothing: ponchos/coveralls, gloves, and shoe covers.

-Five acrylic colors will be used: Yellow, Orange, Red, Green, Cobalt Blue.
-Tarp will be affixed to the floor to protect the floor surface.
+Five acrylic colors will be used: yellow, orange, red, green, and cobalt blue.
+A tarp will be affixed to the floor to protect the surface.

-The household objects will be arranged into different areas corresponding to home areas.
+The household objects will be arranged into different areas corresponding to common sections of a house, such as a kitchen, bedroom, bathroom, living room, and dining room.

 At the end of the exhibition, the painted canvases will be removed and archived, and the found objects will be discarded.